 The waist of brass in Daniel 2, the leopard of Daniel 7, was the Grecian Empire.
 Alexander the Great and his Grecian army were smaller, so they were able to move swiftly like a leopard and were agile in their battles.

 The legs of iron in Daniel 2, the dreadful beast of Daniel 7, was the Roman Empire.
-It was in power during Jesus’ ministry and when John wrote Revelation.
-Pagan Rome collapsed internally, and then army after army attacked it, resulting in the Roman Emperor being removed in 476 A.D.
+It was in power during Messiah’s ministry and when John wrote Revelation.
+Pagan Rome collapsed internally, and then army after army attacked it, resulting in the Roman Emperor being removed in 476 AD.

-The 10 toes of Daniel 2, the 10 horns of Daniel 7, was the divided Roman Empire.
-It then split into 10 civil kingdoms, symbolized by the 10 toes and the 10 horns.
+The ten toes of Daniel 2, the ten horns of Daniel 7, was the divided Roman Empire.
+It then split into ten civil kingdoms, symbolized by the ten toes and the ten horns.

-The iron/clay feet of Daniel 2, the Little Horn of Daniel 7, is the Roman Catholic Church.
-The Popes of the Roman Catholic Church rose to power and caused three of the civil kingdoms (the Heruli, Ostrogoths and Vandals) to be plucked out.
+The iron/clay feet of Daniel 2, the Little Horn of Daniel 7, is the Popes of the Roman Catholic Church who rose to power and caused three of the civil kingdoms (the Heruli, Ostrogoths and Vandals) to be plucked out.

-Daniel 2 tells us that in the days of those kingdoms, God would establish his own kingdom.
-During the reign of the Roman Empire, Jesus setup His kingdom, which expanded quickly, even though Satan used the Roman Empire to try to wipe it out.
+Daniel 2 tells us that in the days of those kingdoms, Messiah would establish his own kingdom.
+During the reign of the Roman Empire, Messiah setup His kingdom, which expanded quickly, even though Satan used the Roman Empire to try to wipe it out.

 The prophecies of Daniel and Revelation declare that Rome is the last beast.

-It has changed forms over the years, but it is the kingdom that was in power during Jesus ministry, and it is the kingdom that will be destroyed by Jesus when He returns.
+It has changed forms over the years, but it is the kingdom that was in power during Messiah’s ministry, and it is the kingdom that will be destroyed by Messiah when He returns.

-Satan reigned in the pagan Roman Empire, where he was worshiped through all of their false Gods.
-He used them to try to destroy the Early Church of Christ, killing millions.
-Our Lord caused the Roman Empire to collapse, which made Satan lose his power.
+Satan reigned in the pagan Roman Empire, where he was worshiped through all of their false gods.
+He used them to try to destroy the early church of Messiah, killing millions.
+Our Heavenly Father caused the Roman Empire to collapse, which made Satan lose his power.

 Satan countered by empowering the Roman Catholic Church to rise up in its place.
-He used them to burn Bibles and to kill over 50 million followers of Christ.
-Our Lord caused the Roman Catholic Church to lose power through the Protestant Reformation, and then when the Pope was taken prisoner in 1798 A.D.
+He used them to burn Bibles and to kill tens of millions of Messiah’s saints.
+The Roman Catholic Church lost power through the Protestant Reformation and then when the Pope was taken prisoner in 1798 AD.

 Satan countered by empowering the Jesuits to take control of the Catholic Church.
 They’re creating a New World Order, where he will be worshiped, and the saints attacked.
-Our Lord will cause the Harlot Church to be burned and desolated, and He will destroy the scarlet beast of the Jesuits.
+Our Heavenly Father will cause the harlot church to be burned and desolated, and He will destroy the scarlet beast of the Jesuits.